-Westat, a private firm that specializes in statistical research and large-scale sample surveys, conducted the CHIS 2007 data collection under contract with the UCLA Center for Health Policy Research.
+Westat, a private firm that specializes in statistical research and large-scale sample surveys, conducted the CHIS 2009 data collection under contract with the UCLA Center for Health Policy Research.
 For the landline RDD sample, Westat staff interviewed one randomly selected adult in each sampled household, and sampled one adolescent and one child if present in the household and the sampled adult was the parent or legal guardian.
 Up to three interviews could have been completed in each household.
 In households with children where the sampled adult was not the screener respondent, children and adolescents could be sampled as part of the screening interview, and the extended child (and adolescent) interviews could be completed before the adult interview.
-This "child-first" procedure was new for CHIS 2005 and substantially increased the yield of child interviews.
+This "child-first" procedure was new for CHIS 2005 and has been continued in subsequent CHIS cycles; this procedure substantially increases the yield of child interviews.
 While numerous subsequent attempts were made to complete the adult interview, there were completed child and/or adolescent interviews in households for which an adult interview was not completed.
-For the cell RDD and area samples, only one randomly selected adult in each household was interviewed.
-Table 1-2 shows the number of completed adult, child, and adolescent interviews in CHIS 2007 by the type of sample (landline RDD, surname list, cell RDD, and area sample).
+Table 1-2 shows the number of completed adult, child, and adolescent interviews in CHIS 2009 by the type of sample (landline RDD, surname list, and cell RDD).

 Table 1-2.
-Number of completed CHIS 2007 interviews by type of sample and instrument
+Number of completed CHIS 2009 interviews by type of sample and instrument